-Goal 1: Equip students for effective use of the Christian Scriptures in ministry.

-- Objective 1.1: Students demonstrate awareness of the basic matters of critical introduction and historical background necessary to a proper understanding of the Old and New Testaments. - Objective 1.2: Students apply appropriate methods of interpretation to the study, teaching, and preaching of the Old and New Testaments. - Goal 2: Equip students with foundational competencies for Christian ministry. - Objective 2.1: Students demonstrate an understanding of New Testament concepts of ministry and the application of those principles in ministry environments. - Objective 2.2: Students demonstrate an understanding of the requirements of leading or serving in a ministry environment.
+- Goal 1: Equip students for effective use of the Christian Scriptures in ministry. - Objective 1.1: Students demonstrate awareness of the basic matters of critical introduction and historical background necessary to a proper understanding of the Old and New Testaments. - Objective 1.2: Students apply appropriate methods of interpretation to the study, teaching, and preaching of the Old and New Testaments. - Goal 2: Equip students with foundational competencies for Christian ministry. - Objective 2.1: Students demonstrate an understanding of New Testament concepts of ministry and the application of those principles in ministry environments. - Objective 2.2: Students demonstrate an understanding of the requirements of leading or serving in a ministry environment.

-Objective 2.
-3: Students assess and utilize people's individual strengths to form teams to accomplish the goals of a particular ministry.

-Objective 2.4: Students apply the central theological themes of the ONE New Testaments to current issues for teaching and preserved to the te

-Objective 2.5: Students apply biblical principles of worship in plann meaningful worship experiences. ling

-Objective 2.6: Students demonstrate an understanding of counselin principles and techniques appropriate for ministry se including referral.
-0

-Objective 2.7: Students demonstrate an understanding of accounting financial principles pertinent to church ministry. ig and
+- Objective 2.3: Students assess and utilize people's individual strengths to form teams to accomplish the goals of a particular ministry. - Objective 2.4: Students apply the central theological themes of the Old and New Testaments to current issues for teaching and preaching. - Objective 2.5: Students apply biblical principles of worship in planning meaningful worship experiences. - Objective 2.6: Students demonstrate an understanding of counseling principles and techniques appropriate for ministry settings, including referral. - Objective 2.7: Students demonstrate an understanding of accounting and financial principles pertinent to church ministry.

-Required Cours es.
-T he Christian Ministries Major consists of the followin g courses:
+Required Courses.
+The Christian Ministries Major consists of the following courses:

-THEO 301 Theo logical Foundations for the Christian Life 3
+THEO 301 Theological Foundations for the Christian Life 3

-tical Ministries 3
+MINI 207 Practical Ministries 3

-inistration & Leadership in Ministry 3
+MINI 235 Administration & Leadership in Ministry 3

-oduction to Preaching $[WE^]$ 3
+PREA 201 Introduction to Preaching [WE] 3

-of the Apostles 3
+BIBL 303 Acts of the Apostles 3

-CHED 301 Educ cational Ministries 3
+CHED 301 Educational Ministries 3

-BIBL 305 Isaia h 3
+BIBL 305 Isaiah 3

-rch Growth & Evangelism 3
+MSEV 302 Church Growth & Evangelism 3

-PREA 320 Adva nced Preaching [WE] 3
+PREA 320 Advanced Preaching [WE] 3

-BIBL 412 1 Co rinthians 3
+BIBL 412 1 Corinthians 3

-MINI 411 unting & Finance for the Church 3
+MINI 411 Accounting & Finance for the Church 3

-BIBL 413 3
+BIBL 413 Psalms 3

-MUSI 415 Wor ship Leadership 3
+MUSI 415 Worship Leadership 3

-inced Hermeneutics 3 3
+BIBL 420 Advanced Hermeneutics 3

-MINI 417 Past oral Care 3
+MINI 417 Pastoral Care 3

-TOTAL CREDITS IN MAJOR:
+TOTAL CRE DITS IN MAJOR: 45